This article was updated by the writer to reflect new information available as of March 2018.

 Key elements of a business plan

-This will vary a bit, but these heading should give you some insights:
+This will vary a bit, but these headings should give you some insights:

-This is generally for external sources, but it is a good opportunity for you to articulate what it is that you do, who are your target clients, etc. Many experts suggest that this section be written last and we agree.
+This section is often geared for external readers, especially if the business plan is being used to raise funding for a business, but it is also a good opportunity for you to articulate what it is that you do, who are your target clients, etc. Many experts suggest that this section be written last, and we agree.
 This should be an outgrowth of the rest of your business plan.

 Here’s where you will describe what you do and the services that you offer.
 This is a place to discuss the overall freelance writing market, your goals for your business and how you might define success.
 Who are your target clients?
 Do you have a niche?
 What are the opportunities and challenges you face specific to your business and in your overall niche?

 What specific services do you offer?
 Blog posts, long-form articles, ghost writing?
 Do your offer other services related to writing, such as graphics, site design, editorial or social media?
 What makes you and your services unique?
 Why should organizations, brands, publications, websites and others consider you?

 Sales and marketing

 Some freelance writers are fortunate enough to be able to turn away work, but most of us need or want to generate new business.
 We may want to attract bigger and more lucrative clients.
 Client turnover is always an issue for freelancers, as some clients may not need your services at some point.
 Do you have a writer’s website for your business?
 Do you have an updated portfolio?
 Are you a solid networker?
 Do you pitch sites and publications for whom you’d like to write?
 What strategies and tactics will you use to attract new business?

 This section is about administration.
 Where do you work?
 Are you the only one in the business?
 What type of business are you in terms of an entity?
 Sole proprietor, S-Corp., and LLC are common business forms.
 Do you have any contractual or legal relationships governing your work?